me-foundation/open_creator_protocol/docs/docs/01-open-creator-protocol/00-overview.md

 * Existing collections will have the ability to burn and re-mint their existing collections on the Open Creator Protocol.

+OCP NFTs are based on `spl-managed-token`, `spl-token`, and `token metadata` programs.
+By definition, it's the same implementation of all the NFTs on solana:

+- Token Mint (supply = 1, decimals = 0)
+- Token Account
+- Token Metadata

 :::note **What about Metaplex?**
 We intend to support Metaplex’s MIP-1 when it goes live in Q4 2022.
 MIP-1 will offer a migration path towards royalty protection for existing collections.
 We also remain open-minded to adopting other